The Jeremy Fishers Room

 In the Jeremy Fishers we follow the nursery routine, a copy of which can be found on the web site and one is displayed in each room.

-Sleeping at the age is on beds that we put out after lunch every day, the main lights are all turned off and soft music is played…..and magically all of the children fall asleep.
+Sleeping at this age is on beds that we put out after lunch every day, the lights are all turned off and soft music is played and magically all the children fall asleep.

 The children in the room have drinking water available all day, the also have milk or water at snack and mealtimes.

-As a nursery it is our policy to provide all milk and formula for the children in our setting, all feeding utensils and bottles are steam sterilised every day and the team are scrupulous regarding hygiene.
-All of the team are qualified with Food Hygiene and as a business we score 5 out of 5 with the local Environmental Health Team.
+As a nursery it is our policy to provide all milk and (formula for under 1’s) for the children in our setting, all feeding utensils and bottles are steam sterilised every day and the team are scrupulous regarding hygiene.
+All the team are qualified with Food Hygiene and as a business we score 5 out of 5 with the local Environmental Health Team.

 If you are breast feeding your child, you can provide us with your bottles each morning for us to keep refrigerated until your baby is ready for their feed.

 Our nursery provides your child with all their meals for the day.
 All food is prepared and cooked on the premises by one of our two cooks, one of which has worked at the setting since 2002!

 Please dress your baby in comfortable, warm and easily removable clothing.
 You will need to have at least three complete changes of clothes in their nursery bag in case of leakages one way or other!
 We recommend that ALL CLOTHING IS LABELLED and not any item that you are worried about getting messy!